Parenting a teenager with major depression is an exercise in learning to parent through fear.

-Jody Allard, a freelance writer in Seattle wrote a column I have to learn to care for my suicidal teen with limits but without fear for the Washington Post.
+Jody Allard, a freelance writer in Seattle wrote I have to learn to care for my suicidal teen with limits but without fear in a column for the Washington Post.

 Mostly, she writes, he would say he was okay, a 2 or 3, but then suddenly she received a text saying he was a 7 or 8 and wanted to stay home from school:

 “In the produce aisle, between heads of purple cauliflower and mounds of sweet potatoes, I wonder what “7 or 8” means on a suicidal scale of 1-10.
 If 10 is dead, what does a 7 look like?
 Is 7 a vague idea of suicide?
 Or is it standing on the bridge trying to decide whether to jump?”

 She went home and forced him to sit with her, “bouncing his legs and looking at me like a caged animal.

 Here’s how I learned to parent through fear

 When Allard sought help for her fears from her son’s psychiatrist, he told her she had to stop fearing for his death and planning for his life.
 Those are wise words.
 I took them to heart.
 Here’s how I the steps I took to parent through fear.